 - Visually check the mountings of all cameras weekly to ensure they are still securely fixed and have not been accidentally bumped or tampered with.

 - Recorded vision will only be useful in evidence if its integrity can be assured.
 Therefore, recorded vision must not be manipulated, changed or enhanced in any way.

 - Provide training on the operation of the system to key staff who will be providing police with the recorded vision.

 - It is important to have the CCTV system documented and a user manual on hand that describes how the system operates.

-- Australian Standard 4806.1–2006: Closed Circuit Television (CCTV) — Management and Operation.
+Australian Standard 4806.1–2006: Closed Circuit Television (CCTV) — Management and Operation.
 This booklet provides a list of recommendations for CCTV systems regarding the management and procedures for recorded material, as well as privacy and disclosure issues, and system documentation.